-Development needs & o Specific Objectives Included in justification table or text Justification added in the SWOT 6g renewables and increase energy efficiency by 20 % by 2020.
-S Impaired environmental state of the Baltie Sea caused by eutrophication and hazardous substances S Lack of cooperation between different sectors having an impact on the water status S Insufficient capacities of administrations and industries to reduce the water pollution S Shortcomings in existing monitoring and reporting systems Targets set out at the pan-Baltic level (e.g. HELCOM BSAP) (not clearly in SWOT) Lack of transnational energy planning thus hampering the exploitation of potential for efficiency gains (?) lack of coordinated approaches and transnational cooperation on marine resources SO 2.3 'Energy efficienc/: To increase energy efficiency based on enhanced capacity of public and private actors involved in energy planning.
+Development needs & challenges Specific Objectives Included in justification table or text Justification added in the SWOT renewables and increase energy efficiency by 20 % by 2020.
+S Impaired environmental state of the Baltie Sea caused by eutrophication and hazardous substances S Lack of cooperation between different sectors having an impact on the water status S Insufficient capacities of administrations and industries to reduce the water pollution S Shortcomings in existing monitoring and reporting systems ❖ Targets set out at the pan-Baltic level (e.g. HELCOM BSAP) (not clearly in SWOT) Lack of transnational energy planning thus hampering the exploitation of potential for efficiency gains (?) lack of coordinated approaches and transnational cooperation on marine resources SO 2.3 'Energy efficienc/: To increase energy efficiency based on enhanced capacity of public and private actors involved in energy planning.
 SO 2.4 'Resource-efficient blue growth': To advance sustainable and resource-efficient blue growth based on increased capacity of public authorities and practitioners within the blue economy sectors.
-(TO7 Promotion sustainabie ottlenecks in key network 7b Transport networks/modes are not fully interoperable and are separated by the sea The BSR features distant areas with accessibility deficits Demographic challenges affecting current transport systems Sustainability in transport Regions suffering from demographic change and outmigration.
+Promotion sustainabie necks in key network Transport networks/modes are not fully interoperable and are separated by the sea The BSR features distant areas with accessibility deficits Demographic challenges affecting current transport systems Sustainability in transport Regions suffering from demographic change and outmigration.
 The harmonisation of the Port State Control methods and a sound professionalism of the Port State Control Officers to gain similar level of competence throughout the region Regions suffering from demographic change and outmigration.
 Regulations and economic competition force to operate on verge of profitability and therefore shipping companies cannot or are unwilling to direct much resources to safety and security issues or to manning and/or well-being of 3.1 'Interoperability of transport modes': To increase interoperability in transporting goods and persons in north-south and east-west connections based on increased capacity of transport actors.
 3.2 'Accessibility of remote areas and areas affected by demographic change': To improve the accessibility of the most remote areas and regions whose accessibility is affected by demographic change based on increased capacity of transport actors.
-P3 Sustainabie mobility - (TO7 Promotion sustainab transport and removing bottlenecks in key network infrastructures 7c BSR features harsh climate conditions that put additional risk on the Regulations and economic competition force to operate on verge of profitability and therefore shipping companies cannot or are unwilling to direct much resources to safety and security issues or to manning and/or well-being of seafarers.
-Multimodality of urban passenger and freight transport facilitate the development of more sustainable urban transport systems (not in SWOT) Maritime safety administration and related functions and tasks are mainly arranged and maintained by individual states on national level.
-Implementation of international maritime safety regulations and standards vary a lot between states and even between regions.
-There is a lack of harmonised interpretation and implementation of safety codes, standards and regulations. and security issues or to manning and/or well-being of seafarers.
-3.3 'Maritime safet/: To increase maritime safety and security based on advanced capacity of maritime actors 3.4 'Environmentally friendly shipping': To enhance clean shipping based on increased capacity of maritime actors 3.5 'Environmentally friendly urban mobility': To enhance environmentally friendly urban seas based on increased capacity of urban actors infrastructure (R&I) and capacities to promoting centres of competence, in particular those of research and develop R&I excellence and innovation
+P3 Sustainabie mobility - (TO7 Promotion sustainab transport and removing bottlenecks in key network infrastructures → BSR features harsh climate conditions that put additional risk on the → Regulations and economic competition force to operate on verge of profitability and therefore shipping companies cannot or are unwilling to direct much resources to safety and security issues or to manning and/or well-being of seafarers. → Multimodality of urban passenger and freight transport facilitate the development of more sustainable urban transport systems (not in SWOT) → Maritime safety administration and related functions and tasks are mainly arranged and maintained by individual states on national level. → Implementation of international maritime safety regulations and standards vary a lot between states and even between regions.
+There is a lack of harmonised interpretation and implementation of safety codes, standards and regulations. seafarers.
+3.3 'Maritime safet/: To increase maritime safety and security based on advanced capacity of maritime actors 3.4 'Environmentally friendly shipping': To enhance clean shipping based on increased capacity of maritime actors 3.5 'Environmentally friendly urban mobility': To enhance environmentally friendly transport systems at urban areas based on increased capacity of urban actors